 I spent my last semester of university on exchange in Hong Kong and liked it so much that I decided to stay in Asia after graduation.
 I moved to a small coastal city on the Chinese mainland called Xiamen and studied international relations under a scholarship from the Chinese government.
 I spent most of my time there learning to code.

 In mid-2010, I returned to Toronto and spent a year in a corporate gig before realizing that I'm better suited for the world of startups.
 In May of 2011, I found myself in Los Angeles and stumbled upon a Python workshop for women organized by the PyLadies.
 I had an incredible time.
 I was so inspired that, when I returned to Toronto, I tweeted about how we should have a group in Toronto for women who want to learn how to code.
 And that was the start of Ladies Learning Code.
-Today, we have chapters in Vancouver, Ottawa, Halifax, London and Calgary, a permanent workshop space in Toronto, and a thriving girls' program.
-Since our first workshop in August 2011, over 4000 people have learned a new technical skill at a Ladies Learning Code workshop.
+Today, we have chapters in 14 cities across Canada, a permanent home in Toronto, and thriving girls' and youth programs.
+Since our first workshop in August 2011, over 7000 people have learned a new technical skill at a Ladies Learning Code workshop.
 Haven't checked us out yet?
 You can check out our upcoming workshops and events here.

 Are you also passionate about technology education, entrepreneurship, women in tech, or one of the other things I'm into?
 Let's connect!
 Send me an email at heather [at] heatherpayne.ca, find me on Twitter, or just send me a note.
 Oh, and yes, I'm available for speaking gigs. :)